 C. J. Hopkins’ 7-week scriptwriting workshops are offered in association with The Reader Berlin.
 Workshop writers meet weekly, submit excerpts of their scripts (stage plays, screenplays, teleplays, et cetera), and receive constructive feedback and personalized mentoring in a supportive and professional setting.
 The workshops are focused on developing and strengthening the individual writer’s voice and craft and are thus appropriate for scriptwriters at every level of experience, from absolute beginners to working professionals.

-* The next scriptwriting workshop begins 7 May (and will be conducted online if made necessary by Covid-19 restrictions).
+* The next scriptwriting workshops begin 10 September (and will be conducted live and online if made necessary by Covid-19 restrictions).
 To sign up, please contact The Reader Berlin or cjhopkins [at] cjhopkins [dot] com.

 What writers say about the workshops …